 So far I’m loving the Logitech LX8.
 It has just the right size for my hand.
-The V450 was a bit small for me and in prolonged use, my hand tend to strain and tire easily.
+The V450 was a bit small for me and in prolonged use, my hand tends to strain and tire easily.
 But with the LX8, I don’t experience any of that even with prolonged use.
-With regards to its responsiveness and precision, its very responsive and accurate.
+With regards to its responsiveness and precision, it’s very responsive and accurate.
 Based on my observation, the LX8 works better than the V450.
-I’ve only had this for a few weeks so I can’t really tell if it lives up to its 8 month battery life claim.
+I’ve only had this for a few weeks so I can’t really tell if it lives up to its 8-month battery life claim.

 How about you guys?
-Have you tried the Logitech LX8?
+Have you tried the Logitech LX8 Cordless Laser Mouse?
 What brand/model of computer mice are you currently using?
 Do you have any brand preferences?